Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 • Lifecycle: Human identities are relatively stable, whereas NHIs are frequently created and deleted.

-• Authentication: Humans use multi-factor authentication (MFA), while NHIs primarily rely on secrets like API keys and tokens.
+• Authentication: Humans use multi-factor authentication (MFA), while NHIs primarily rely on secrets like api keys and tokens.
+This reliance on secrets is a key reason for their vulnerability, as traditional MFA is not feasible for machine-to-machine interaction.

-Understanding these fundamental aspects of NHIs is crucial for developing effective lifecycle orchestration strategies.
+Now that we understand what non-human identities are and their growing prevalence, it's crucial to address the imperative of managing their entire lifecycle effectively.
 The next section will delve into the specific challenges organizations face in managing these digital identities.

 The Imperative of Non-Human Identity Lifecycle Orchestration